 Although it is now one of the parent group's biggest global businesses and the local leader in beauty, L'Oreal's US subsidiary has developed comparatively recently, the product of rapid and aggressive expansion during the 1980s and 1990s under former group CEO Lindsay Owen-Jones.
-Much of that growth has been as a result of steady organic expansion, and only partly through acquisition.
+Much of that growth was the result of steady organic expansion, and only partly and more recently through acquisition.
 Most purchases have been in the niche or professional sector, with the notable exception of Maybelline, the market-leading cosmetics business acquired in 1996.
 Other key local subsidiaries include ethnic specialist Soft Sheen-Carson and upscale skincare brand Kiehl's.
 More recently, the group has bolted on a collection of smaller high-end specialist brands.
 L'Oreal has also pieced together an extensive salon distribution network in the US, acquiring a collection of regional agents and merging them under the name SalonCentric.
-L'Oreal's combined sales for North America were around $7.2bn in 2014.
+L'Oreal's combined sales for North America were around $8.2bn in 2016.

 Selected L'Oreal USA advertising

 Adbrands Company Profiles provide a detailed analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and include a critical summary which identifies key strengths and weaknesses.
 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
 Subscribers may access the following website links here: